Depression! A term which we heard very often in our daily lives. Many people say that they are depressed even for disappointments.

 When one suspects to suffer from depression, the first and foremost thing is to get a mental health examination to rule out physical illness and to have appropriate treatment.
 If a person is diagnosed with mild depression, he can recover by making some healthy lifestyle changes which include:

 - A regular exercise, which can be as effective as a medication in treating depression.

-- Having nutritious diet is important for both physical and mental health.
+- Having a nutritious diet is important for both physical and mental health.